 (NCBI-index: 1.100980)

 The Thistle Bell (Epiblema scutulana) is a moth that is very difficult to distinguish from the Southern Thistle Bell.
 It is a reasonably dark moth with a noticeable white spot in the centre of the wings.
 This is best seen when the moth is in a resting position.
 It looks like a saddle to which it owes its Dutch name.
 In some specimens, you can see that the white spot is more of a white band.
 Flight time is from May to June in one generation, and the wingspan is 18-23mm.
 The larvae live in the stems and roots.
-Host plant: Musk Thistle and Spear Thistle.
+Host plant: Musk Thistle, Spear Thistle.
 Dutch name: Distelzadelmot.
-Frisian name:
+Frisian name: –

 Flying period: